PCDEV-Cloud/terraform-aws-aws_organization/modules/account/README.md

 # account

-Creates member accounts in AWS organization and sets primary and alternate contacts.
+Creates member account in AWS organization and sets primary and alternate contacts.

 ## Usage